omnect/omnect-device-service/README.md

 }
 ```

-As soon as the consent for a new update has been granted via the direct method "user_consent_swupdate", this status is reported via the user_consent_history reported property in the module twin.
+As soon as the consent for a new update has been granted via the direct method "user_consent", this status is reported via the user_consent_history reported property in the module twin.

 ```
 "user_consent_history":{